-CNIB provides Ontario’s only literacy and basic skills program for Deafblind adults in Ontario, funded by the Ministry of Training, Colleges & University.
+CNIB provides Ontario’s only literacy and basic skills program for Deafblind adults in Ontario.

 The program addresses a wide range of student goals, including: